StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Experiments

 \section{Experiments}

-We tested the value of foundation model pretraining on 5 datasets and 6 experiments, including, streamflow on the CAMELS dataset on USA, CAMELS streamflow prediction with hybrid model, global streamflow, global in-situ soil moisture, global soil properties, and landslide susceptibility in Oregon, USA.
+We tested the value of foundation model pretraining on 5 datasets and 6 experiments, including, streamflow on the CAMELS dataset on USA (a widely used benchmark dataset in hydrology), CAMELS streamflow prediction with hybrid model, global streamflow on Caravan, global in-situ soil moisture, global soil properties, and landslide susceptibility in Oregon, USA.
 For all experiments, hyperparameters were tuned with Ray Tune and kept consistent across model configurations within each experimental case (e.g., CAMELS streamflow, soil moisture, etc).
 Because we compare spatial generalization, we used temporal validation splits for hyperparameter optimization.
 Complete details of hyperparameters, forcings, and static features for all four experiments are in Appendix~\ref{appendix:C}.

-\paragraph{Model variants used.} Unless noted otherwise, pretrained encoders are \emph{frozen} and only task heads are trained.
-We evaluate: (i) LSTM-SL: supervised LSTM baseline; (ii) StefaLand-direct: the StefaLand encoder together with its original decoder trained directly on the task data, without pretraining; (iii) StefaLand-resConn: pretrained encoder with residual pathway + LSTM decoder, our proposed architecture; (iv) StefaLand-noResConn: pretrained encoder with a simple adapter (no residual/LSTM); (v) StefaLand-scratch: same resConn head but StefaLand initialized randomly (no pretraining) and unfrozen (ablation test); (vi) TerraMind-resConn and PrithviWxC-resConn: EO/atmospheric foundation encoders frozen with the same residual head.
+\paragraph{Model variants and baselines.} We evaluate StefaLand alongside established baselines commonly used in hydrologic and geophysical time series modeling.
+As supervised baselines, we include LSTM-SL, which remains the dominant architecture for streamflow prediction and follows the same core model class used in prior large scale hydrology studies \citep{kratzert2019learning,feng2021mitigating,sabzipour2023}.
+We additionally evaluate Informer \citep{zhou2021informer}, Reformer \citep{kitaev2020reformer}, and DLinear \citep{zeng2022transformers}, which, although originally proposed for forecasting, are applied here in a sequence to sequence setting and are commonly included in recent hydrologic and geophysical modeling studies as representative transformer-based baselines.

+To assess pretrained Earth representations, we include AlphaEarth LSTM and AlphaEarth ResConn, which feed pretrained AlphaEarth embeddings into an LSTM decoder with and without a residual task adapter, respectively \citep{brown2025alphaearth}.
+Because our task periods do not fully overlap AlphaEarth’s 2017–2024 temporal coverage, AlphaEarth embeddings are spatially aggregated over each basin and collapsed into a fixed set of 64 static features per site.
+For CAMELS streamflow and soil moisture, we additionally evaluate TabPFN, a tabular foundation model \citep{hollmann2025tabular}.
+Since TabPFN is non sequential and constrained by a fixed context window, we provide it with compact statistical summaries of each historical window while preserving identical data splits and evaluation protocols.

+We also conducted an exploratory evaluation of additional Earth observation and atmospheric foundation models to assess their viability for land–surface prediction under matched adaptation strategies; these limited-scope results are reported in \ref{appendix:B:foundation}

+Our proposed method, StefaLand resConn (residual connection), combines a pretrained encoder with a residual adapter and LSTM decoder.